 Are you convinced this is the nursing career path for you?
 Learn how you can get started in our article, “How to Become an LPN: 5 Steps to Earning Your Scrubs.”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed September 13, 2018].
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October, 2019].
 Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
 Ranges do not represent starting salaries and employment conditions in your area may vary.

 2Time to completion is dependent on the number of transfer credits accepted and courses completed each term.